-To put back together, simply reverse the initial steps.
+To put it back together, simply reverse the initial steps.

 The most critical part of putting this all back together is the outer burr.
 In the case of both these grinders (and any grinder you use), there’s going to be one spot where the outer burr sits.

 The Encore’s outer burr will slot right into the grinder with no force – but in one specific spot.
 You should gently try to rotate the burr after fitting it in place.
 There should be minimal movement side to side.
 If the burr easily rotates around, then you either haven’t found the spot to put it in, or some of the tabs on the plastic casing may be broken.
 In my Encore, one tab has a red marking which I use to guide where the burr should be placed (that red marker is always in one spot).

 The OXO works slightly differently, as you need to turn and click the burr back into place.
 Again, it only fits in one way, so if you aren’t able to get it to click into place, then it’s not sitting quite right for you.